ericakfranz/socicon/readme.txt

 1. Socicon Icons 1-24
 2. Socicon Icons 25-48
 3. Socicon Icons 49-72
-4. Socicon Icons 73-94
+4. Socicon Icons 73-96
+5. Socicon Icons 97-109
-5. Socicon includes the WordPress logo
+6. Socicon includes the WordPress logo
-6. Socicon also includes useful icons such as Mail so you can use Socicon for sharing links.
+7. Socicon also includes useful icons such as Mail so you can use Socicon for sharing links.
-7. Looking to display a PayPal payment link on your site?
+8. Looking to display a PayPal payment link on your site?
 Use Socicon to display a PayPal icon for quick identification.
-8. Even RSS feed links can use Socicon’s RSS icon!
+9. Even RSS feed links can use Socicon’s RSS icon!

 == Changelog ==

+= v1.3.1 =
+* Version bump, compatible with WordPress 4.4
+* Update plugin screenshots

 = v1.3.0 =
 * Add Icons: Snapchat, Weibo, Douban, Baidu, QQ, Renren, Google, Yandex, eBay, IMDb, StayFriends, DEEZER, ShareThis, band camp, iTunes and Resident Advisor.